How is prostate cancer diagnosed?

 After the material is injected, you will be asked to lie on a table while a special camera creates an image of the body.
 This is usually done about half an hour after the injection and again 3 to 5 days later.

-This test can find prostate cancer cells in lymph nodes and other soft (non-bone) organs, although it is not as helpful for looking at the area around the prostate itself.
+This test can find prostate cancer cells in lymph nodes and other soft (non-bone) organs, although it’s not as helpful for looking at the area around the prostate itself.
 The antibody only sticks to prostate cells, so other cancers or benign problems should not cause abnormal results.
 But the test is not always accurate, and the results can sometimes be confusing.

 Lymph node biopsy

 In some cases a pathologist will look at the nodes right away, while you are still under anesthesia, to help the surgeon decide whether to continue with the radical prostatectomy.
 This is called a frozen section exam because the tissue sample is frozen before thin slices are taken to check under a microscope.
 If the nodes contain cancer, the operation might be stopped (leaving the prostate in place).
-This would happen if the surgeon felt that removing the prostate would be unlikely to cure the cancer, but would still probably result in serious complications or side effects.
+This would happen if the surgeon feels that removing the prostate would be unlikely to cure the cancer, but would still probably result in serious complications or side effects.

 But more often (especially if the chance of cancer spread is low), a frozen section exam is not done.
 Instead the lymph nodes and the prostate are removed and are then sent to the lab to be looked at.
 The lab results are usually available several days after surgery.